 DHA causes a chemical reaction with dead skin cells on the outermost layer of your skin.
 The DHA dyes these dead cells a darker color, resulting in a darker skin tone.

 The problem is: when that layer sheds off, and it eventually does, your tan goes away along with it.
+This is why applying a fake tan over a sunburn is a bad idea.

 Typically, spray tans and sunless tans will last for somewhere around 7-10 days before fading.